Beyond The Mat

 - Rousing Speech: Paul Heyman of ECW gives one to his roster (including Terry Funk) before their first Pay-Per-View.

 - Soundtrack Dissonance: Mick Foley taking a bloody beating in the ring in front of his crying children, interspersed with happy home footage and set to "Stand By Me".

-- Trauma Conga Line: Roberts knows this trope well; aside from his daughter wanting nothing to do with him, his sister was killed by the ex-wife of her husband, they Never Found the Body, and his stepfather whom he felt very close to was electrocuted in the attic of their house at the time.
+- Trauma Conga Line: Roberts knows this trope well; aside from his daughter wanting nothing to do with him, his sister was killed by the ex-wife of her husband, they Never Found the Body, his mother was 13 years old when she had him because his father raped her, and his stepfather whom he felt very close to was electrocuted in the attic of their house at the time.

 - "Well Done, Son" Guy: Grizzly Smith, Jake's father.
 "Well, he's got a lot of good qualities... and he was born out of love, and I still love him."

 - "Where Are They Now?"
 Epilogue: At the end, as befits a documentary like this.